deliteser112/eclipse-platform-releng-buildtools/gradle/README.md

-This folder contains experimental Gradle scripts as an alternative to Bazel.
+This folder contains experimental Gradle scripts as an alternative to Bazel for the open-source Nomulus project.
 These are work-in-progress and are expected to evolve in the near future.

 ## Current status